AbelFicano/intro_ml/README.md

 Project for the course Introduction to Machine Learning, taught at Scuola Normale Superiore by professors Fosca Giannotti and Roberto Pellungrini.

+Consists in:
+- data exploration
-Consists in data exploration, clustering with unsupervised learning techniques and classification with supervised learning techniques on a partition of the FolkTables dataset.
+- clustering with unsupervised learning techniques
+- classification with supervised learning techniques on a partition of the FolkTables dataset.